Michael-Stevens-27/silverblaze/index.md

 * make inferences via count,  prevalence and point pattern data
 * specify a spatial prior in source locations via shape files

 Silverblaze is a toolbox for geographic profiling that utilises different MCMC algorithms (Metropolis-Hastings coupling and Gibbs sampling) to infer the above parameters.
-The package [RgeoProfile](https://github.com/bobverity/Rgeoprofile) uses a Dirchlet Process Mixture model (DPM) to solve the issue of multiple sources.
+The package [RgeoProfile](https://github.com/bobverity/Rgeoprofile) uses a Dirichlet Process Mixture model (DPM) to solve the issue of multiple sources.